TheNinjask/AnotherTwitchPlaysX/README.md

 This app was made with the intention to any type of user to have it easy to play with their chat maybe just their chat alone.

 So I hope you can have fun using this application!

+## Features

+Well as the name of the app says its another TwitchPlays app.
+I am a bit bad at explaining thing in text but if you use the app I hope it is intuitive enough.
+* Set commands with control(s) assigned;
+* The commands have (minimum for now) support for variables! e.g. type in chat !test 1 2 can correspond to move mouse to (1,2)
+* Support for mods (if someone develops)
+* Display twitch chat (wow really? that so hard /s)
+* and more! ("and more!" may not be included.)

 ## Modding